How to Fix the Too Many Redirects Error Message

 define('WP_SITEURL','http://example.com');

-Then navigate to the table where the base/home URLs is stored.
+When you are logged in, navigate to the table where the base/home URLs are stored.

-In WordPress this is stored at table wp_options, and under option_name you will find the value siteurl and home.
+In WordPress, this is stored in the table called wp_options, and under option_name you will find the value siteurl and home.

 You can also use WP-CLI with SSH by running this command in the ~/public directory.